+A stroke is an interruption in blood supply to an area of the brain.
 There are two main types of strokes.
-The first is an ischemic stroke which occurs when the flow of blood to the brain is interrupted, usually by a blood clot.
+Ischemic strokes occurs when patients suffer from an interrupted supply of blood to the brain, usually by a blood clot.
 The second is a hemorrhagic stroke which occurs when blood floods the brain as the result of a ruptured vessel.
 Strokes can range from mild to deadly with the symptoms varying greatly from patient to patient.
-However, when someone is a patient of a health care facility and presents with signs of stroke, they should be diagnosed and treated immediately.
-If you or someone you know was diagnosed with an ischemic or hemorrhagic stroke and suspect a delay or overlooking in the treatment, there is limited time in which to file a claim.
-Contact one of our Philadelphia stroke attorneys as soon as possible to discuss your case.
+However, patients in healthcare facilities that present signs of a stroke need a diagnosis and treatment immediately.

 - Sudden numbness, weakness, tingling, or loss of movement in the arm, face, or leg – usually presenting on only one side of the body